10 unbelievably easy (and fast!) DIY ideas

 Curtain Call6 of 11

 Beautiful drapery can make a room feel finished, but it can also be prohibitively expensive.
 When interior designer Amanda Carol of Amanda Carol at Home, discovered the designer horizontal-stripe-curtain trend, she wanted to replicate it for her own space.
 She purchased three West Elm shower curtains to get the look.
 (She hung two panels and used the third to add inches to the bottom of the other two.)
 The result?
-Custom curtains that look professionally tailored and only cost $90.
+Custom curtains that look professionally tailored.

 You've Been Framed7 of 11